0xDegenDeveloper/GoL2/migration/README.md

 GoL2::migrate(new_class_hash: felt252)
 ```

 This will call `replace_class_syscall(new_class_hash)`, finalizing the contract to its upgradeable, non-proxy, Cairo 1 implementation.
+This process is done in a single multicall, more details below.

 ## Migration & Deployment